fusilero/balistica/README.md

 named after the Catalan word for "ballistics" in English.
 Enjoy!

 ## TODO List
-Here's a short list of major outstanding issues:
+Here's a short list of outstanding issues:
-- GUI for Miller Stability
 - An icon (!)
 - A database backend to store hand loads
 - GUI for said DB of hand loads
+- Graphs

 ## Minimum Requirements
 * vala >= 0.28.0